-The Company is party to an arbitration proceeding relating to a grievance brought by its pilots union to the effect that, effective January 1, 2010, this work group was entitled to a significant increase in wages by operation of the applicable collective bargaining agreement.
-A hearing was conducted and the parties are awaiting the ruling of the arbitrator.
-An adverse ruling by the arbitrator could require a material increase in the wages of the Company's pilots and a material back payment to make the wage increase retroactive to January 1, 2010.
+The Company is party to an arbitration proceeding relating to a grievance brought by its pilots union to the effect that, retroactive to January 1, 2010, this work group was entitled to a significant increase in wages by operation of the applicable collective bargaining agreement.
+The arbitrator has issued a decision in the Company's favor, and the union has requested an additional conference with the arbitrator regarding the decision which is scheduled for March 6, 2012.
 The Company believes that the union's position is without merit and that the possibility of an adverse outcome is remote.